codedbykay/Codedbykay-/README.md

 - Learning Full-Stack Web Development
 - Building projects that solve real-world problems
 - Preparing for a career in Software Engineering + NLP/ML
+- Growing my portfolio with front-end and boutique-focused builds

 ### 🛠️ Core Skills (In Progress):
 - HTML • CSS • JavaScript